When Life Gives You Lemons…

 The next time life gives you lemons, here’s a list of creative ways to put them to work!

-- Sanitize your microwave.
 Cut up some slices of lemon and put them in a cup with water.
 Microwave the cup for five minutes.
-Your microwave will not only smell fresh but the lemon water breaks up stains and help you more easily wipe away spills.
+Your microwave will not only smell fresh but the lemon water breaks up stains and helps you more easily wipe away spills.